Asia-Europe Environment Forum (ENVforum)

-This year marks the 10th anniversary of the ENVforum.
+In 2013, the ENVforum celebrated its 10th year anniversary.
 Since 2003, the ENVforum has conducted over 50 high-level international meetings, roundtables, conferences and workshops.
 It has brought together over 1200 selected participants from government, ministries, academia, international organizations, NGOs and civil society.

 In 2012 it directly participated to the Rio+20 Conference in Brazil contributing its newly published report: “Global Architectures for Sustainable Development Delivery- Asia-Europe Strategies for the ‘Rio+20’ Earth Summit 2012”.
 This publication examines proposals on how to reform international environmental governance frameworks for sustainable development (IFSD) and advises on European-Asian strategies for sustainable development.

 Today, the ENVforum is actively engaged in the global debate over the future set of Sustainable Development Goals (SDGs).
 Its decade-long focus on environmental issues allows it to meaningfully contribute to the wide-ranging effort to supply Asian and European countries with a plan for sustainable development to be enacted when the Millennium Development Goals expire in 2015.
 In this context, the ENVforum’s goal is to contribute to the Asian-European bottom-up process that supports the creation of SDGs as decided during the Rio+20 Conference.
 Facilitation of knowledge-sharing amongst ASEM member states is an ENVforum priority.